-The State of Delaware's Governor is a member of the Commission, as a member of the Commission the Governor may appoint only one alternate to act in his place, the remaining members of the Commission are the Governors of the other signatory states and one member appointed by the President of the United States, each of whom will appoint an alternate to act in their place (7 Del.
+The State of Delaware's Governor is a member of the Commission and may appoint only one alternate to act in his place.
+The remaining members of the Commission are the Governors of the other signatory states (New Jersey, New York, and Pennsylvania) and one member appointed by the President of the United States, each of whom will appoint an alternate to act in their place (7 Del.
 C. §6501 Article 2.2 and 2.3).
+Further, the State of Delaware does not have the ability to unilaterally abolish the Commission as the State, by acts of its legislature, can only notify the commission of its intention to terminate the compact at the end of the initial or any future 100-year period.